rexresearch.com

 ENTRY CRITERIA:

-To qualify for a baseline PSG study, subjects were screened for chronic
+To qualify for a baseline PSG study, subjects were screened for

-illness, psychiatric diagnoses (DSM-III-R), alcohol/drug addiction, or
+medical illness, psychiatric diagnoses (DSM-III-R), alcohol/drug

-Entry into the study required patients to be suffering from chronic
+Entry into the study required patients to be suffering from

-night; sleep efficiency (total sleep time/total recorded time) of less
+minutes per night; sleep efficiency (total sleep time/total

-than 85%.
-Subjects were asked to go to bed in the laboratory at their
+recorded time) of less than 85%.
+Subjects were asked to go to bed

-regular bedtime and were allowed to sleep "ad libitum".
-The study was
+in the laboratory at their regular bedtime and were allowed to

-ended by the technician only if the time in bed was greater than 8.5
+the time in bed was greater than 8.5 hours and the subject at that

-hours and the subject at that time was lying in bed awake.
+time was lying in bed awake.

 STATISTICAL METHODS:

-For purposes of statistical analysis, a Student's t-test was performed
+For purposes of statistical analysis, a Student's t-test was

-baseline values using linear regression.
+adjusted for baseline values using linear regression.

 RESULTS: